-When compiling a plugin module, the compiler can create (in the resulting object file) a table of pointers to all the public run-time entities to the metadata associated with public module members (specifically, virtual function tables and type_info objects).
-In the module file (the other file likely to be produced by the compilation of a module and read by a C++ front end when importing a module - see N1964) the association of a public module member or a metadata item with an index into the table can be described.
+When compiling a plugin module, the compiler can create (in the resulting object file) a table of pointers to all the exposed (usually: public) run-time entities and to the metadata associated with public module members (specifically, virtual function tables and type\info objects).
+In the module file (the other file likely to be produced by the compilation of a module and read by a C++ front end when importing a module - see N2073) the association of an exposed module member or a metadata item with an index into the table can be described.

 On the client side, all accesses to run-time entities of a given plugin module can be codegenerated in terms of a pointer (simply called pix henceforth) to the table of public entity pointers in the plugin (this is somewhat similar to the idea of a virtual function table).
+The pix pointer can be a module-wide pointer in code that is not in the scope of a local import directive, or it can be a local pointer otherwise.